mozilla/addons-server/docs/topics/api/addons.rst

     :<json object|null custom_license.text: The text of the license (See :ref:`translated fields <api-overview-translations>`).
 Custom licenses are not supported for themes.
     :<json object|null release_notes: The release notes for this version (See :ref:`translated fields <api-overview-translations>`).
     :<json string upload: The uuid for the xpi upload to create this version with.
+    :<json string|null: source: The submitted source for this version.
+As JSON this field can only be set to null, to clear it - see :ref:`uploading source <version-sources>` to set/update the source file.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~